The content is accurate at the time of publication and is subject to change.

 - Cardholders can make payments online or by phone up to midnight of the due date

 - $0 fraud liability guarantee

-“Our rewards are easy to understand and simple to earn,” said Julie Loeger, senior vice president of brand and acquisition.
-“If someone loves traveling, and especially wants the freedom to choose any means of travel at any time, and the ability to rack up miles through everyday purchases, the Discover it Miles Card provides that and so much more.”
+"Our rewards are easy to understand and simple to earn," said Julie Loeger, senior vice president of brand and acquisition.
+"If someone loves traveling, and especially wants the freedom to choose any means of travel at any time, and the ability to rack up miles through everyday purchases, the Miles card provides that and so much more."